timothoms/oskarthoms.net/consulting.md

 * Meticulous attention to detail and best practices

 * Transparency and reproducibility of quantitative analyses
 * Development of methodological approaches to examine policy research questions

-* More than twelve years of experience coding extensively in the R statistical programming language
+* Twelve years of experience coding extensively in the R statistical programming language

 * Taught MA-level and undergraduate statistics and served as a statistical consultant (in R and Stata)